How to Spend 24 Hours in Las Vegas

 After food, it’s time for the entertainment.
 And you can’t visit Las Vegas without taking in a show.

 Mystere by Cirque Du Soleil is one of the shows that continues to leave audiences wowed.
 Performances at 7pm and 9.30pm live at the Mystere Theatre at Treasure Island offer showmanship in Sin City at its most elite level.
+We actually spoke to one of the performers to find out what life at Cirque is all about!

 Of course, if Cirque Du Soleil’s acrobatic and artistic displays are not your thing then there are plenty of other performers to catch across the city instead.
 Vegas has something for everyone!